Ayush Mhatre: Domestic career

-In October, Mhatre got his first senior team call-up and was named in squad for South Africa A Tour of India 2025-26 for first multi-day FC match.

-Indian Premier League Career

-Mhatre was unsold at the IPL 2025 auction; he was called up by the Chennai Super Kings in replacement of Ruturaj Gaikwad, who was injured mid-season.
+Mhatre went unsold at the 2025 IPL auction; he was called up by the Chennai Super Kings as replacement of Ruturaj Gaikwad, who was injured mid-season.
 On 20 April 2025, Mhatre made his IPL debut for Chennai Super Kings against the Mumbai Indians.
-Coming in at number 3, he scored 32 off just 15 balls, which included 4 fours and 2 sixes, helping CSK overcome a slow powerplay start.
-He is the 7th youngest IPL player to play a match, at 17 years and 278 days.

-On 3 May 2025, he played a scintillating knock and scored 94 runs in 48 balls while chasing a daunting total of 214 against RCB, missing his first ever IPL century only by 6 runs.
+He is the seventh youngest IPL player to play a match, at 17 years and 278 days.
+On 3 May 2025, he scored 94 runs in 48 balls while chasing a total of 214 against RCB, missing his first ever IPL century by only 6 runs.